 Designed to fish the saltwater, the reels are made in a 7/8 weight, 9/10, and an 11/12 weight ideal for those big saltwater fish.

 There are a few things to look for when a beginner is buying their first fly reel.
-I always recommend trying to buy a fly reel from a reputable fly fishing manufacturer.
+I always recommend trying to buy a fly reel from one of the best fly fishing brands out there.
 Even if it’s a fly fishing outfitter such as Cabela’s and not a fly reel specific brand (they tend to be a bit pricer) but at least you will get some kind of warranty on your fly reel purchase.

 You also want to decide on your arbor size.
 Arbor is the distance from the center spindle to the base of the spool.
 Standard arbor, mid arbor, and large arbor are your choices.